 What is orthodontic anchorage?

-Anchorage in orthodontics means to prevent ‘an unwanted tooth movement.’
-Anchorage is the resistance to the force that is not wanted to minimize the side effects on other teeth while aligning tooth or teeth in orthodontic treatment.
+Anchorage in orthodontics means to prevent ‘unwanted tooth movement.’
+Anchorage is the resistance to the force that is not wanted to minimize the side effects on other teeth while the alignment process is taking place in orthodontics.

 Orthodontic anchorage can take many shapes and forms: